lancaster-university/microbit-docs/docs/ubit/radio.md

 ### [MicroBitRadioEvent](radioevent.md)

 It is also possible to transparently send and receive events over the `MicroBitRadio` channel.
 This can provide very simple and easy to integrate support for event driven applications.
-Once configured, an event raised on one micro:bit can be detected on another - in the just the same way as a local event such as a button click.
+Once configured, an event raised on one micro:bit can be detected on another - in just the same way as a local event such as a button click.

 To use this functionality, all that is needed is to register the event codes that you would like to be sent over the radio, then write event handlers